texdiaz/curriculum/03-javascript/1. Basic programming and devtools/3. Conditional operators + Case statements, Data types [Bools]/homework/extra-kahoot.md

 ## Important
-For follow exercise, you'll need use **alert** and **prompt**.
+To complete this exercise, you'll need to use both **alert** and **prompt** methods.
-And you always should use the template for to do exercises.
+Use the template to do your exercises.

-- The **prompt(message, defaultOption)** displays a dialog with an optional message prompting the user to input some text.
+- **prompt(message, defaultOption)** displays a popup with an optional message prompting the user to input some text.
-  The second parameter is optional.Te second parameter print option for default.
+  The second parameter is optional.
+If you provide a default option, this will be the default value of the text input.

 Example:
 ```javascript